Software Engineering for Self-Adaptive Robotics: A Research Agenda: 2030 Research Agenda

 \subsection{Challenges and Quality Aspects}

-For each software engineering and enabling technology aspect discussed in the earlier sections, we analyse the cross-cutting quality aspects corresponding to all identified challenges.
-The results of this analysis are presented in~\Cref{tab:analysis}.
-Specifically, we analyse \begin{inparaenum}[(1)] \item the relationships between challenges and quality aspects, \item the relative criticality of challenges based on their impact across multiple quality aspects (i.e., challenges influencing several aspects are considered more critical), and \item the overall importance of each quality aspect (i.e., quality aspects requiring further attention). \end{inparaenum} It is important to note that the quality aspects analysed here align with those widely discussed in the SAR literature~\cite{alberts2025software}.
+For all challenges identified in the software engineering lifecycle and enabling technologies, we analysed the quality aspects that they highlight.
+Specifically, we analysed: \begin{inparaenum}[(1)] \item the relationships between challenges and quality aspects, \item the relative criticality of challenges based on their impact across multiple quality aspects (i.e., challenges influencing several aspects are considered more critical), and \item the overall importance of each quality aspect (i.e., quality aspects requiring further attention). \end{inparaenum} The results of this analysis are presented in~\Cref{tab:analysis},